How to Organize Your Summer ACT and SAT Test Prep

 "I still have sports, my job and other extracurriculars."

 A lot of students will pack in more activities because they don't have to worry about school.
 But the 30 hours a week they just gained should more than make up for those new activities, and then some.

 "I promise I'll start prep my last week of vacation."

 The longer your student waits to start prep, the harder it will be to reach that potential score.
 Your student should spend the last week of vacation getting in those last beach days, not holing up in his/her room with a test prep book.

 "I'll be more likely to prep when school starts."

 This one is a total stretch.
 The real answer is that your student will never be in the mood to prep, least of all when school starts.
-That’s when your student will want to shift focus to schoolwork instead of the ACT and SAT prep.
+That's when your student will want to shift focus to schoolwork instead of the SAT and ACT exam prep .
 Establishing two new routines at once will be overload.

 "I'll just take the test without prep first and then decide if I need it."

 Well, this is certainly an option, and has a slight chance of panning out.
 But even the smartest students don't score their best their first time taking the test.
 Many of them will take it twice their junior year and possibly again in the fall of senior year.
 There is not much that can prepare your student for sitting in a chair for four hours taking a test other than actually going through it a few times.
 If your student is planning on taking the test for the first time in the fall, he/she will most likely take it again in the spring.
 Why not start his/her prep now so that it's that much easier to improve his/her score when it comes time to take the test again?
 The less times your student can take the SAT, the better.
 It will save you both money and time.